Topaz1618/CycleganSA/README.md

 ```

 ### Testing Parameters
---dataroot: Path to the test images, ensure to select images from domain A or B
+- `--dataroot`: Path to the test images, ensure to select images from domain A or B
---name: Specific checkpoint model location. (will be fetched from checkpoint/{name})
+- `--name`: Specific checkpoint model location. (will be fetched from checkpoint/{name})
---results_dir: Directory to save the results
+- `--results_dir`: Directory to save the results
---gpu-ids: IDs of GPUs to use, default is 0 for GPU, -1 for CPU
+- `--gpu-ids`: IDs of GPUs to use, default is 0 for GPU, -1 for CPU
---direction: Specify the direction of the transformation, AtoB or BtoA
+- `--direction`: Specify the direction of the transformation, AtoB or BtoA

 ## Dataset